Wolff09/TMRexp/README.md

 -----------

 Test cases can be found in `test/`.
-There are several binaries for showcasing the tool:
+There are several binaries for showcasing the tool.

-   1. Stack/CoarseStack
-   2. Stack/TreibersStack
-   3. Stack/TreibersRace (optimized version of TreibersStack which is correct but racy)
-   4. Coarse/CoarseQueue
-   5. Queue/MichaelScottQueue
-   6. Queue/DGLMQueue

 Compiling